msebbane1/Matcha/README.md

     • GPS positioning : Choose to be positioned or not, if not must find a way to locate them

-IV.3 Browsing - list of suggestions that match their profile -
+IV.3 Browsing - list of suggestions that match their profile (M) -

     • Proposition of “interesting” profiles : only men for a hetero-sexual girls.
 If the user’s orientation isn’t specified is bisexual.